discord-diabetes/diabetes-wiki/information/travel.md

 ![5cvv0y.jpg](/5cvv0y.jpg)

 ## The Security Line
 The security line has many pitfalls you can avoid with the proper preparation.
 We will help out by giving a few tips that have helped us in the past.

 ### Medications
-As stated above, your prescription liquids do not count against your 1 quart liquids limit, so keep them in a separate plastic bag.
+As stated above, your prescription liquids do not count against your 1 quart ziploc bag of liquids limit, so keep them in a separate plastic bag.
 Place liquids, pills, etc. in an x-ray scan bin next to your other bag full of liquids, deodorant, hairspray/gels, etc. if you have one.
 Make sure your prescription medications have a prescription label with the medication name and your name on the side.
 This will prevent the TSA from accusing you of smuggling prescription drugs across the border.

 ![rx-insulin.png](/rx-insulin.png)